universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ![Player Motivations](images/player-motivations-1.png)
 [Source: Quantic Foundry](https://quanticfoundry.com/#motivation-model)

 The choices for these primary motivations were informed by player psychology research conducted by [Quantic Foundry](https://quanticfoundry.com/), which provides a framework to relate player motivations.
-Specifically Coopereration🤝, Competition🏆, and Destruction🔥 motivations are all highly correlated - meaning a player motivated with one is highly likely to be motivated by the others.
+Specifically Cooperation🤝, Competition🏆, and Destruction🔥 motivations are all highly correlated - meaning a player motivated with one is highly likely to be motivated by the others.

 ### 💪 Secondary: Power
 In a 15 minute session players will rapidly progress in their class by obtaining abilities.
 In the metagame players can upgrade and empower their class by expending earned currency.